NixOS/nix.dev/source/concepts/flakes.md

 ## Should I use flakes in my project?

-Flakes are an experimental extension format that still has outstanding issues, while its functionality may generally be achieved without them as well.
+Flakes are an experimental extension format with outstanding issues.

-In case you need to run existing software that already used flakes, or would like to contribute to their development, feel free to use them.
+Its functionality can generally be achieved without them as well.

-If you want to write Nix code yourself and would like to manage dependencies, consider instead our guide on [dependency management].[^flake-inputs]
+If you need to run existing software that already used flakes, or want to contribute to their development, feel free to use them.
-If you do find flakes offer functionality suiting your needs, the following overview may help get out of them what you need while preserving compatibility:
+If you want to write Nix code yourself, consider also our guide on [dependency management].[^flake-inputs] This overview can help get what you need from flakes while preserving compatibility.

 [dependency management]: https://nix.dev/guides/recipes/dependency-management.html